Aquatherm Water Testing

 Common Questions Pertaining to Water Sample Testing:

-The laboratory will provide sample bottles.
-Bottles should be completely filled.
+The laboratory will provide the sample bottles.
+The bottles should be filled completely.

 What do you need to know regarding chlorine testing?

 When testing for chlorine the laboratory may provide a preservative for the residual chlorine analysis.
-The samples will need to be returned to the lab the same day which they are drawn, typically within 4 hours, else the chlorine measurements will not be representative of what is actually in the water supply.
+The samples will need to be returned to the lab the same day on which they are drawn, typically within 4 hours.
+If not, the chlorine measurements will not be representative of what is actually in the water supply.

-Does the lab need to be notified of when the samples will be brought in?
+Does the lab need to be notified when the samples will be returned?

-Who is responsible for paying for the laboratory for the sample analysis?
+Who is responsible for paying the laboratory for the sample analysis?

-How long does the take to analyze the samples?
+How long does it take to analyze the samples?

 10 to 14 days is normal.
 The lab may provide more specific information at the time the water samples are returned.